The University of Texas Health Science Center at San Antonio logo

 Key Highlights

-• Home to the NCI-designated Mays Cancer Center, partnered with the MD Anderson Cancer Center.
+• Home to the NCI-designated Mays Cancer Center, partnered with MD Anderson Cancer Center.

-• The Institute for Drug Development (IDD) is globally recognized for its oncology Phase I clinical drug trials, contributing to 15 FDA-approved cancer drugs.
+• The Institute for Drug Development (IDD) at Mays Cancer Center is internationally recognized for leading one of the largest oncology Phase I clinical drug trials programs, contributing to 15 FDA-approved cancer drugs.

-• Offers over 65 degrees, predominantly graduate and professional, in biomedical and health sciences.
+• Offers over 65 graduate and professional degrees in biomedical and health sciences fields.

-• Trains more than 4,700 students annually across 100+ affiliated hospitals and healthcare facilities.
+• Trains more than 4,700 students annually across over 100 affiliated hospitals, clinics, and healthcare facilities.

 Timeline